-Gold dust plants respond well to feeding, but don't overfertilize them because doing so can cause soft growth and increase the chance of winter injury.
+Gold dust plants respond well to feeding, but don't overfertilize them because that can cause soft growth and increase the chance of winter injury.
 Feed gold dust plants using either a slow-release or water-soluble fertilizer in the early spring when the plant begins to bloom.

 Fertilize your container-grown gold dust plant once per month in the growing season, using a 3:1:2 ratio of nitrogen, phosphorus, and potassium for best results.
 For the amount to use, follow the product label instructions.

 Though this is a slow-growing plant, it can get leggy, so it's best to consistently prune in the spring to help control its growth.
 If you've planted gold dust as a houseplant, you should also be sure to prune it to its desired height.

 The gold dust shrub is dioecious, which means that each plant is a male or female gender.
 Take cuttings from both male and female plants (label them appropriately) to ensure the female plants will be pollinated by a nearby male to produce fruiting red berries in the fall.
 Here's how to propagate the gold dust plant:

 - With sharp, clean pruners, take a cutting of about four inches and remove the lower leaves.

 - Root it in a pot filled with soil mixed with vermiculite and peat moss.
 Be sure the leaves are above the soil.

 - This plant will readily grow from cuttings, so keep checking for roots to form.
 New growth on the plant is the best indication that it has rooted successfully.
 Once they do, the plant can be repotted or planted as you wish.

 How to Grow Gold Dust From Seed